timabell/timwise.co.uk/_posts/2019-10-14-merge-vs-rebase.md

 couldn't see anything that matched my heuristic for tackling feature branch updates so I wrote this one.

+"[Semantic merge conflicts](https://bors.tech/essay/2017/02/02/pitch/)" are where git reports no conflict but nonetheless the code is broken.

+I also wrote "[GitHub rebase and squash considered harmful](/2021/03/15/github-rebase-and-squash-considered-harmful/)" which address a github specific horror.

 ## Get in touch

 Hey there!
 Thanks for reading!